crstn-a/YOLO/README.md

 ---

 **Note**: This project is designed for research and development purposes.
-For production deployment, additional testing and validation may be required.